rosal3svictor/JavaScript/README.md

 # Variable Naming Conventions

-1. They must be written using camelCase notation.
+1. They must be written using `lowerCamelCase` notation.
 Important: Do not start a variable with an uppercase letter.
 That's not illegal, it's just that this kind of variable names are for a specific use case which is Object Oriented Programming.
+(See Reference: https://developer.mozilla.org/en-US/docs/MDN/Guidelines/Code_guidelines/JavaScript#variables)
 2. You cannot use keywords from the language such as `new` or `function`.
 3. You are only able to use `$`, `_` , `numbers` and `letters` to declare them, and they cannot start or use any special character.
 4. Declare only constants using all uppercase letters (it's a convention).